se-edu/learningresources/contents/testing/security-testing.md

 This definition encompasses two major aspects; first is the protection of data and the second is access to that data.
 Whether the system is desktop or web-based, we will loosely define security as revolving around the two aforementioned aspects.

 Due to the logical limitations of security testing however, passing security testing is not an indication that no flaws exist or that the system adequately satisfies the security requirements[^4].
 Why have security testing then?
-In brief, unauthorised access to data is a very expensive problem[^5] and since a system would be more secure with security testing than without, an effort should be made to have security testing.
+In brief, unauthorised access to data is a very expensive problem[^5] and since a system would be more secure with security testing than without[^6], an effort should be made to have security testing.

 <box type="warning">There is more to the concept of security than the working definition used here.</box>

 ## Security Testing in Action

 Security testing can be integrated into every stage of the Software Development Life Cycle [(SDLC)](https://se-education.org/se-book/processModels/).
-A conceptual example of such an integration is as follows[^6]:
+A conceptual example of such an integration is as follows[^7]:

 <center>
 <pic src="security-testing/Sec-Test-Fig-1.png" width="800" alt="Example">